 After an exhilarating loop (try Tin Pants, Fountain of Love, Pinocchio’s Furniture, Jelly Gum Drop Roll, Central Scrutinizer, Grand Wazoo) finish at Lost Lake itself for a refreshing swim and a cold drink from the kiosk.
 Despite the name, Lost Lake feels more like a paradise found.

-Located in Whistler’s West Side trail system this classic piece of singletrack is definitely worth the adventure of getting there.
-These days Danimal is split into three pieces (imaginatively called North, Middle and South) but it’s best to start with Danimal-Middle or Danimal- North at first.
+Located in Whistler’s Westside trail system this classic piece of singletrack is definitely worth the adventure of getting there.
+These days Danimal is split into two pieces, Danimal-Middle or Danimal- North.
 Riders looking to gain elevation quickly can climb on the sealed Stonebridge road keeping an eye out for the marble plinths that mark the trails.
-Another option is to start on Alta Lake Road above the Nita Lake Lodge and climb up Lower Sproat trail until you see the Danimal crossing (use the Piece Of Cake and A La Mode ride-arounds, you’ll be thankful).
-At the crossing, take the right turn for Middle and North-Danimal, or go for the more challenging but shorter Danimal-South trail on your left.
+Another option is to start on Alta Lake Road above the Nita Lake Lodge and climb up Lower Sproatt trail until you see the Danimal crossing (use the Piece Of Cake and A La Mode ride-arounds, you’ll be thankful).
+At the crossing, take the right turn for Middle and Danimal North.

 3. Cheakamus Lake and Riverside Trails